Sleeping in Airports

 6. Sleep

-Airport SleeperYou’ll have no issues catching up on sleep here, no matter if you’re taking a daytime nap or camping out overnight.
+You’ll have no issues catching up on sleep here, whether taking a daytime nap or camping out overnight.
 Inside Security, most seating options have armrests.
-In Terminal 2, near Gates 407-408, the PRM room has some comfortable couches – airport staff often hang out here.
-Travellers planning to stay the night will have better luck with comfortable sleep options in pre-Security areas.
-It seems totally acceptable to move the chairs around in the food courts for a makeshift bed.
+In Terminal 2, near Gates 407-408, the PRM room has comfortable couches – airport staff often hang out here.
+Travellers planning to stay the night will have better luck with comfortable sleep options in pre-security areas.
+Moving the chairs around in the food courts for a makeshift bed seems totally acceptable.
 The Oaks eatery has comfortable chairs and is quiet through the night.
-Wherever you camp out, security may wake you to check your passport and through tickets.
-The airport is chilly so definitely bring along an extra layer.
+Security may wake you to check your passport and through tickets wherever you camp out.
+The airport is chilly, so definitely bring along an extra layer.
 If you’d rather spend the night in a hotel, several are located within a few minutes’ walk or drive of the airport, and some run free airport shuttles.
 See our Dublin Airport Guide for locations and amenities.